 A fourth block of private IP addresses is reserved for APIPA, automatic private IP addressing.
-If a host is configured to obtain a dynamic address and a DHCP server cannot be found host assigns an address to itself from this pool of reserved addresses.
+If a host is configured to obtain a dynamic address and a DHCP server cannot be found the host assigns itself an address from this pool of reserved addresses.
 Host picks an address from the APIPA address pool, and tests to see if it is already in use by trying to contact that IP address.
 If the address is not in use it assigns itself the address.
 If the address is in use it picks another at random and tries again.